Solo-Hawk/CS-Army-Discord-Reboot/README.md

 + Refactor Files and Variables, make naming clear
     - Improve Starboard.
 Commands functional but need refactored and made more readable
 + More Configs and way to store data for multiple servers
++ Update to use a database instead of a json file